RE3-Github-Organization/circle2web/content/about.md

   more than 40 years of professional experience in our area of expertise.
 Both of the founders met in 2014 and worked together with early Security Operations offerings at I Secure Sweden AB.
-While our careers have taken different paths over the years, we've always shared the interest in finding ways to improve the value of Security Operations deliveries and finally decided to "throw our hats in the ring" and form a company to address the issues identified over the years.
+While our careers have taken different paths over the years, we've always shared the interest and passion in finding ways to improve the value of Security Operations deliveries and finally decided to "throw our hats in the ring" and form a company to address the issues identified over the years.
 layout: about

 ---